alan-turing-institute/ARC-LoCoMoSeT/README.md

 This project is a work in progress under active development.
 The work packages are:

 - WP1: Implement one metric and sanity check it on ImageNet ✅
-- WP2: Implement further metrics and tune metric hyperparameters ⏳
+- WP2: Implement further metrics and tune metric hyperparameters ✅
-- WP3: Fine-tune models and test the metrics on other datasets
+- WP3: Fine-tune models and test the metrics on other datasets ✅
-- WP4: Write a report
+- WP4: Analyse the results and write the report ⏳

 ## Links